fastfloat/fast_float/README.md

 [![vs18 clang](https://github.com/irainman/fast_float/actions/workflows/vs18-clang-ci.yml/badge.svg)](https://github.com/irainman/fast_float/actions/workflows/vs18-clang-ci.yml)
 [![CodeFactor](https://www.codefactor.io/repository/github/irainman/fast_float/badge)](https://www.codefactor.io/repository/github/irainman/fast_float)

 ## This is a fork of [fast_float](https://github.com/fastfloat/fast_float) made by HedgehogInTheCPP with some additional options, code refactoring and big cleanup to maximize performance, reduce size and improve mainteinability, please give a star to this repo ^^

 ### 🚀 Performance and Code Size Improvements

-* Optimized parsing logic for use as an **internal lightweight parser** (for example, inside other libraries).
+* Optimized parsing logic for use as an **internal lightweight parser** (for example, inside other libraries or in compilers).
 * Reduced binary size by conditionally excluding unneeded parsing features.
-* The `from_chars_result_t` structure is reduced to **4 bytes** for better memory efficiency.
 * Improved the `parsed_number_string_t` layout and increased `constexpr`/`consteval` propagation to enable compile-time optimizations.
-* Reduced register and cache pressure and branching in parsing hot paths.
+* Reduced register and cache pressure and reduce branching especially in parsing hot paths.
 * Improved performance in both 64-bit and 32-bit builds for all supported types.
-* Added more optimized x86 specific code that uses up to SSE4.2 instructions in algorithms and significantly improve speed parsing especially for big numbers.
+* Added more optimized x86 specific code that uses up to SSE4.2 instructions in algorithms and significantly improve speed parsing especially for numbers with many digits.

 ---